-An overnight marinade adds extra flavor with a little garlic, dried spices and a squeeze of lemon juice, but if you only have a few hours to marinate the brisket, that will work too.
-Italian Brisket with Sweet & Spicy Peppers makes a great weekend meal with some delicious leftovers to enjoy during the week.
+The preparation on this brisket recipe is an overnight marinade, which adds extra flavor from the garlic, dried spices and lemon juice, but if you only have a few hours to marinate the meat, that will have to do.
+I love to prepare this meal on a weekend, so there are some delicious leftovers to enjoy during the week, I hope you will too.

 2 pounds beef brisket